What is this international Summit?

 Ontwerp zonder titel (17)

-Policy Theme: Global Systems Context and Needs
+Global Systems Context and Needs

 How policy, strategy and system capabilities shape innovation power and long-term competitiveness